TFBS-EKE-FloatingCity/visualizationWeb/VisualizationWeb/File Structure.md

 ## UI

-The ´UI´ Project is responsible for the visual presentation of data and processes.
+The **UI** Project is responsible for the visual presentation of data and processes.

 ### What belongs here?